Associate Professor of English for Academic Purposes

 She first worked for Richmond University in Moscow in the summer of 1998, teaching Business English at Moscow Modern University.She was then asked to run the Richmond English Language Institute, subsequently restructured into the Academic English Program in Fall 2000.
 The Program was awarded British Council Accreditation in 2001 and re-accredited in 2006.

-She is now Coordinator of English for Academic Purposes and Course Leader of Research & Writing I. She also teaches on the core courses in the Academic Literacies Programme.
+She is now Coordinator of Academic Literacies/English for Academic Purposes (EAP).
+She also teaches on the core courses in the Academic Literacies Programme.

 When not working, she enjoys exploring her surroundings on foot, by bike and by canoe, and has a keen amateur interest in many subjects including the arts, aikido and natural history.